Regulation A: Tier 2

-Issuers in Tier 2 offerings are required to qualify offerings with the Commission before sales can be made pursuant to Regulation A, but they are not required to register or qualify their offerings with state securities regulators.
+Issuers in Tier 2 offerings are required to qualify offerings with the commission before sales can be made pursuant to Regulation A, but they are not required to register or qualify their offerings with state securities regulators.
 This partially exempts Tier 2 companies from blue sky law securities rules in each state.

+Tier 2 offerings do not have a minimum size requirement, although they are generally regarded as cost-effective only for raises above approximately $4 million.
+They preempt most state Blue Sky registration requirements, but impose additional obligations, including a two-year US GAAP audit (or since inception for startups) and ongoing semiannual and annual reporting.

 Tier 2 offerings by such issuers do remain subject to some state law enforcement and antifraud rules.
 Issuers in Tier 2 offerings may still be subject to filing fees in the states in which they intend to offer securities.

 Notable Offerings

-Equity crowdfunding platforms CrowdEngine, StartEngine and SeedInvest have facilitated Regulation A+ campaigns.
+Equity crowdfunding platforms ManhattanStreetCapital.com, CrowdEngine, and StartEngine have facilitated Regulation A+ campaigns.
 The first successful Regulation A+ campaign was completed by automotive startup Elio Motors, raising nearly $17 million from 6,600 investors.
 The campaign was designed, produced and marketed by CrowdfundX, a financial marketing firm based in Los Angeles.
 Elio Motors closed out their Regulation A+ offering in February, 2016, and subsequently listed to the OTCQX, making it the first crowdfinanced IPO in the United States.
 In July, 2017, Myomo, a medical device maker out of Boston, MA, became the first crowdfinanced IPO to list shares to the NYSE.
 CrowdfundX also marketed this historic Reg A+ IPO.

 The first real estate lending marketplace to obtain SEC qualification utilizing an amended Tier 1 Regulation A offering was Groundfloor, achieving the feat on August 31, 2015.
 This made Groundfloor the first marketplace open to nonaccredited investors.

+On November 15, 2022, CubCrafters, a light aircraft manufacturer, qualified under Regulation A to complete a capital raise, becoming the first established airplane company to use this framework.

+On July 31, 2018, InSitu Biologics qualified under Regulation A+ to launch a $10 million stock offering for AnestaGel™, the first non-opioid painkiller developed under a Reg A+ raise to address the opioid and fentanyl epidemic.

 On Dec.
 3rd, 2015, real estate crowdfunding company Fundrise used the newly expanded Regulation A rules to raise capital for the launch of the world's first online Real Estate Investment Trust.

 On Apr.
 26th, 2021, fine wine and spirit investment firm Vint qualified under Regulation A to offer collections of fine wine and spirits on the world's first online fine wine and spirits investment platform.

 In June 2016, American Homeowner Preservation opened a Regulation A+ offering with what has been called "probably the lowest investment minimum" of any Regulation A+ offering.
 Their minimum investment is $100.